Musk tweet joking about buying Manchester United causes stir | Sports-Games

 Early Wednesday, Musk sent a tweet about his political affiliations and then added in a second tweet: “Also, I'm buying Manchester United ur welcome.”
 That came as shocking news in the Manchester United world — albeit welcome to many — after nearly a decade of sub-par performances.

-He's now facing more legal woes over the deal to buy Twitter, which he negotiated in April.
+He's now facing more legal woes over the deal to buy Twitter that he negotiated in April.
 Musk sold roughly $8.5 billion worth of Tesla shares to help fund the purchase and lined up a diverse group of other investors to back him.

 The deal fell apart last month after Musk said Twitter refused to provide him enough information about the number of fake accounts on the platform.
 Twitter could have tried to make him pay a $1 billion breakup fee that he agreed to but instead is suing to force him to complete the purchase.
 The case is set to go to trial in Delaware in October.